Advaitkhadye/MovieMate/README.md

 ### For Users
 *   **Discover Movies:** Browse through a visually appealing catalog of the latest hits and upcoming releases.
 *   **Interactive Booking:** Select your preferred seats with a real-time, interactive seating layout.
+*   **Booking Cancellation** You can cancel your booked tickets prior to one hour before .
 *   **Secure Payments:** Integrated payment gateways for safe and hassle-free transactions(right now in test mode).
 *   **Digital Tickets:** Instant booking confirmation with QR codes for easy check-ins.
 *   **Personalization:** Save your favorite movies and view your complete booking history.